alexisdiaz008/react-mycroft-gui/README.md

 All skills in the React-Mycroft-Gui are referenced from the `skill_component_handler.jsx`,
 <br> which resides in `src < components < mycroft_messagebus_elements`. <br>
-Here you can add a conditional that triggers when your desired skill runs, <br>
+Here you can add a conditional that triggers when your desired skill runs. <br>
 This file then references skill components in the `src < components < skill_components` directory, where all skill related assets and components are kept.

-To make your own skills you can either build the components from scratch, or otherwise use prebuilt functional components in the `src < components < skill_components` directory. <br>
+To make your own skills you can either build the components from scratch, or otherwise use prebuilt functional components<br> in the `src < components < skill_components` directory. <br>
 These functional components utilize a state hook in the `mycroft_message_bus.jsx` that reset state if a page focus event happens, important for updating a component after render.
 If you do choose to make your own components from scratch, it's important to keep these event's in mind and make sure they are handled accordingly if they occur.